-There are many reasons that patients throughout Florida need an emergency dentist.
-We have found that a dental emergency can strike at any time.
-Dr. DeLucia and our staff at Anthony DeLucia D.D.S., P.A. will try to accommodate any last minute appointment requests so that you, our patient, doesn’t have to live with oral pain.
+There are many reasons that patients need an emergency dentist.
+We find that a dental emergency can strike at any time.
+Our team at Anthony DeLucia D.D.S., P.A. will try to accommodate any last minute appointment requests so that the patient does not have to continue struggling with oral pain.
 If you have a toothache or a major dental emergency, call (772) 492-7045 right away.
-We offer extended hours as needed and will do our best to get you treated immediately.

 Do I need emergency dentistry?
 Call us if…

 - Toothache – Did you brush, rinse and floss and it still hurts.

 - Gum/Tongue/Cheek Injuries – If bleeding will not stop.

 - Broken/Loose Braces – Call your orthodontist immediately.

 - Chipped/Broken Teeth – If the chip is significant or your tooth is cracked or your tooth is in pieces.